 You may have noticed we like Zara here at Who What Wear.
 We know the rails so well that we can spy a Zara buy a mile away—even at fashion week amongst a sea of designer garms.
 Our Zara obsession has been a long love affair; we fondly recall the circa-2007 turning point where the Spanish chain started moving away from its workwear tailoring core and branching into more adventurous fashion territory.

-I personally recall a moment in 2009 where I thought one particular Zara coat was following me around the country—I was street style–hunting up and down the UK and noticed the Aztec-inspired red, black and white blanket coat EVERYWHERE.
+This has, as a result, provided many a stellar moment for the brand.
+Many Zara pieces have become instantly recognisable to even the most laissez-faire of high-street shoppers.
+I personally recall a moment in 2009 where I thought one particular Zara coat was following me around the country—I was street style–hunting up and down the UK and noticed the Aztec-inspired red-black-and-white blanket coat EVERYWHERE.
 Bristol to Birmingham, Cardiff to Clapham, it was the piece to be seen in that winter.

 Oh, this was SO flattering!
 It was an incredibly popular frock (and Zara has had huge success with floral dresses) that found its way all over the internet due to a surge in stylish girls blogging their way to the top.

 Pinterest is still flooded with pictures of this oversized tartan blanket scarf, which was one of Zara's biggest success stories in 2014.

 If you bought these at the time, well done.
 We know girls who still lament missing out on such a chic high-street purchase.
 It was around the time of Valentino's Rockstud boom, and kitten heels have remained in our wardrobes ever since.

 Another season, another killer jacket.
 This one was a major hit at a time when off-duty cool was the overarching fashion message.
 Many a savvy woman paired hers with expensive designer jeans, instantly elevating the bargain piece.